SkafteNicki/dtu_mlops/s4_debugging_and_logging/profiling.md

         print(prof.key_averages(group_by_input_shape=True).table(sort_by="cpu_time_total", row_limit=30))
         ```

-        can you see any correlation between the shape of the input and the cost of the operation?
+        Can you see any correlation between the shape of the input and the cost of the operation?

     4. (Optional) If you have a GPU you can also profile the operations on that device: